sganesan64/A5Coupon/README.md

 Please use the following link to view my findings and supporting plots created using above mentioned data : <url>https://github.com/sganesan64/A5Coupon/blob/main/PracticalAssignment1.ipynb</url>

 ### Problem Statement
-  Identifying the most probale reason fir a customer to accept the Coupons
+  Identifying the most probale reason for a customer to accept the Coupons

 ## Verified data when <u>customers accepted</u> coupons using Seaborns Joint plot correlation to the temperature and Direction
 sns.jointplot(dfcpn.query("Y == 1"),x='direction_same',y='temperature',kind='kde')